Native Mode

 Does Native Mode still collect build-info?

 Yes.
 When you run commands through jf <tool> with --build-name and --build-number, build-info is collected in both Wrapped and Native Mode.
-If you run the native tool directly (e.g., npm install without the jf prefix), no build-info is collected.
+If you run the native tool directly (for example, npm install without the jf prefix), no build-info is collected.

 Which tools support Native Mode?